MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-importing-data-from-active-directory-domain-services.md

 5. In the **Configuration Items** pane, click **Users**.
 Verify that any new users and groups in AD DS appear in the middle pane.

-## How to Disable and Enable an Active Directory Connector
+## Disable and enable an Active Directory connector

 You can use the following procedure to disable or enable an Active Directory connector in Service Manager and validate its change in status.